 Optimized power while saving millions annually

 Despite the size and scale of the project, our client achieved significant cost savings while remediating data center power infrastructure limitations in its source data center.
-Our client saved $650,000 in monthly costs by vacating its source data center and migrating to a state-of-the-art data center with sufficient power infrastructure to support anticipated growth across all platform requirements.
+They saved $650,000 in monthly costs by migrating to a state-of-the-art data center with sufficient power infrastructure to support anticipated growth across all platform requirements.

 This data center migration project was executed in a phased approach spanning three years.
 The client’s critical business services continued as usual throughout migrations and were executed with zero downtime and zero operational disruptions.